 Greater Wellington officers and rangers are empowered by the Local Government Act's bylaws to control activities in the park.
 This is the chief regulatory mechanism for implementing the objectives and policies set out in this plan.
-The main methods for implementing and funding this management plan can be found in 'The way forward' section of this plan.
-Monitoring and review provisions can be found in the 'Research, monitoring and review' section.
+The main methods for implementing and funding this management plan can be found in 'The Way Forward' section of this plan.
+Monitoring and review provisions can be found in part E of the Objectives and Policies section.

-This plan does not remove the need for consents or authorisations required by other plans or regulatory frameworks, in particular, the Resource Management Act 1991, the Reserves Act 1977 and the Historic Places Act 1993.
+This plan does not remove the need for consents or authorisations required by other plans or regulatory frameworks, in particular, the Resource Management Act 1991 and the Historic Places Act 1993.
 Resource consents may be required to undertake activities within the park and are required prior to undertaking that activity.

 This park management plan covers the area outlined in Map 1.
-A schedule of the land's legal descriptions is contained within Appendix 2.
-Note that the Pencarrow Lakes Kohangapiripiri and Kohangatera are managed by the Department of Conservation as wildlife management reserves, and the Pencarrow Lighthouse Historic Reserve is managed by the Historic Places Trust.
+A schedule of the land's legal descriptions is contained within the appendix.
+Note that the Pencarrow Lakes Kohangapiripiri and Kohangatera are managed by the Department of Conservation as Wildlife Management Reserves and the Pencarrow Lighthouse Historic Reserve is managed by the Historic Places Trust.
 Hutt City Council owns and manages the Pencarrow Coast Road.